All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 How Semaglutide Works for Men

 Semaglutide is a GLP-1 receptor agonist that mimics a natural gut hormone involved in appetite regulation, blood sugar control, and gastric emptying.
-It is available as Ozempic (for type 2 diabetes, up to 2.0mg weekly) and Wegovy (for weight management, 2.4mg weekly).
+It's available as Ozempic (for type 2 diabetes, up to 2.0mg weekly) and Wegovy (for weight management, 2.4mg weekly).
+For a complete cost breakdown, see our cheapest semaglutide options.

 The mechanism is the same in men and women, but men tend to have some distinct advantages: